Home» Gadgets» Mobiles» OnePlus Nord 5 Pre-Bookings Opened in Nepal — Is OnePlus Back?

 HIGHLIGHTS

-- It has a Snapdragon 8s Gen 3 processor along with a 7,300 mm2 vapour chamber.
+• It features a Snapdragon 8s Gen 3 processor, along with a 7,300 mm² vapour chamber.

 OnePlus, despite being a globally respected brand, had lost its footing in Nepal due to ambitious pricing and delayed launches.
 However, judging by the company’s recent strides, it’s clear they are working to turn things around.

-And the OnePlus Nord 5, along with the Nord CE 5, might just be the step that helps them regain full balance in the market.
+The launch of the OnePlus Nord 5, along with the Nord CE 5, might be the step that helps OnePlus regain its footing in the Nepali market.

-As I said earlier, OnePlus went a bit off track in recent years due to bad pricing and a disorderly launch schedule.
-The pricing has been worked out to a large extent.
-For instance, the OnePlus 13R was significantly better than its predecessor.
+Despite the large gap between the OnePlus Nord 5’s Indian pricing and its price in Nepal, the company has bettered its charges to a large extent.
+For instance, the OnePlus 13R was priced significantly better than its predecessor.
 (Rs.
 76,999 vs. Rs.
-90,999) Similar story for Nord 4 too — for context, the OnePlus Nord 3 cost Rs.
+90,999) Similar story for Nord 4 too — for context, the OnePlus Nord 3 launched at Rs.
 75,999.

-Now it seems timely phone launches are also being focused on.
+Furthermore, OnePlus appears to be focusing on the second part of its problem i.e. untimely phone launches.
 There was a seven-month gap between the international and local launch of the OnePlus Nord 4.
 But for Nord 5 — it’s on the SAME Day!
-Nice.
+It’s good to see the company change for the better.

 Alright, enough talk.
 Let’s discuss the OnePlus Nord 5 further in this article.